makersacademy/rps-challenge/README.md

 * As I hadn't yet learned how to use databases at the time of writing this program, its controller uses global variables.
 This is something I will be avoiding in future.

-* If I was writing this program again from scratch, I'd make an extra page to separate the user name input and user selection.
-In doing so, the user could play the game multiple times without having to enter their name on each occasion.
+* If I was writing this program again, I'd like to implement a two-player mode

 ## Technologies Used